 Considerations

-- Low bounce is not ideal for sex performance
+- Low bounce negatively impacts sex performance

 Our Verdict